Azure/Ignite2019_IaC_pre-day_docs/ARM Template/04 - Security/Guide.md

 Use the steps below to add a secret to the KeyVault available for the lab:

+- Open the Azure Portal and go to the IoC-01-000000 resource group created for your account (note that the suffix 000000 will be different for each user)
-- Open the KeyVault created for the lab in the Azure Portal
+- Open the KeyVault created for the lab
 - Select the Secrets tab and click Generate/Import to add a secret
 - Specify a name for the secret for example: "adminPassword"
-- Add the value for the secret, for this lab, use the same password value you have used in previous deployments
+- Add the value for the secret
 - Click "Create" to save the secret in KeyVault

 ### Upate Parameter File to Use KeyVault